Bo-Ning/Predicting-exoplanet-mass-and-radius-relationship/README.md

 ii) MLE.R: the function to estimate weights in the Bernstein polynomials function

-iii) MRpredict.R: the function to obtain conditional and marginal densities from the joint M,R distribution
+iii) MRestimate.R: the function to obtain conditional and marginal densities from the joint M,R distribution

 -- Result-Kepler: to produce figures presented in the paper, run the code: Kepler-plot.R

+Folder3: MR-predict

+-- MRpredict.R: input a planet Radius (in original scale) (with or without measurement errors; posterior samples), return a predicted mass (in log10 scale) and it's quantiles.

+--weights.mle.csv: estimated weights in the nonparametric model based on the dataset we used in the paper